zaguragit/posidon-launcher/CONTRIBUTIONS.md

 ### Convenient functions

-There's a bunch of very convenient functions in the [tools folder](app/src/main/java/posidon/launcher/tools), use those if you can.
+There's a bunch of utility functions in the [tools folder](app/src/main/java/posidon/launcher/tools), use those if you can.

 ```kotlin
 // For example, instead of writing